HaraldHofstaetter/SymbolicIntegration.jl/README.md

 [Nemo.jl](https://nemocas.github.io/Nemo.jl/dev/) computer algebra package for calculations with algebraic numbers.

-Currently, only algorithms for the integration of rational functions are provided which were taken from chapters 1 and 2 of the book
+Currently, only algorithms for the integration of rational functions are provided, which were taken from chapters 1 and 2 of the book

 > Manuel Bronstein, [Symbolic Integration I: Transcentental Functions](https://link.springer.com/book/10.1007/b138171), 2nd ed, Springer 2005.